Suzanne

 Completed software verification

 Before the task demonstrations, the build was tested as a software artifact.
 The Suzanne repository includes a Python test suite covering operators, panel behavior, preferences, state registration, and shared utility functions.
 These tests use a mocked bpy environment so that Blender-specific logic can be exercised repeatably without manual clicking inside the UI.
+In practice, this means the test harness installs lightweight stand-ins for Blender’s Python modules and types, including fake bpy, bpy.types, and bpy.props objects, along with test versions of Scene, preferences, operators, and context state.
+The add-on code can then be imported and executed as if Blender were present, while the tests still control the prompt text, status fields, reports, and preferences values directly in Python.
 This is especially useful for edge cases that are tedious to reproduce by hand, such as missing API keys, offline requests, empty output panes, or repeated property registration.

 The first set of checks verifies that Suzanne rejects invalid input early and with a readable message: